-The Company's financial instruments consist of cash and cash equivalents, temporary investment and accounts payable and accrued liabilities.
-The Company designated its cash and cash equivalents, and temporary investment as at FVTPL.
-The accounts payable and accrued liabilities are designated as at amortized cost.
+The Company's financial instruments consist of cash, temporary investment and accounts payable and accrued liabilities.
+The Company designated its cash, and temporary investment as FVTPL.
+The accounts payable and accrued liabilities are designated as amortized cost.

-The carrying values of accounts payable and accrued liabilities as at March 31, 2019 approximate their fair value due to their short term nature.
+The carrying values of accounts payable and accrued liabilities as at March 31, 2020 approximate their fair value due to their short term nature.